On Smartphones use LANDSCAPE mode!

 BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE AGAINST TIME - IT SECURITY - ERP - SCM - BLOCKCHAIN - using Open Source Software

-Introduction of IT Security Perspectives and Concepts - the WhitePaper
+Introduction of IT Security Perspectives and Concepts - SOC ( Security Operation Center) also known as CDC (Cyber Defense Center)

 Whether you’re protecting a bank or the local grocery store, certain common sense security rules apply.
 At the very least, you need locks on entrances and exits, cash registers and vaults as well as cameras pointed at these places and others throughout the facility.